merewelch214/foggle-api/README.md

 # Foggle Back End
 This repo houses the back end for an application called Foggle.
+The front end for Foggle is located at https://github.com/merewelch214/foggle-client

 # Introduction
 For directions on how to play Foggle, please see the Foggle Front End ReadMe.